 I’m Sallie Simmons, a full-time Denver REALTOR® with Nostalgic Homes at Compass.
-Below are crisp, plain-English answers buyers and sellers ask me every week, plus clear next steps.
-Want numbers for your address or price range?
-Reach out and I’ll tailor these answers to you.
+Below are plain‑English answers to the questions I hear every week, plus links to deeper guides if you want to dive in.

 It depends on your payment target, neighborhood, and timeframe.
 I track inventory, days on market, and seller concessions weekly so you buy when the numbers make sense for you.
 We’ll model payment versus price scenarios before you tour and adjust as fresh data comes in.